 In the end they chose death over capture by the Romans.
 When the Romans entered Masada they discovered all the dead bodies of the Jewish Zealots.
 They had committed mass suicide.
 960 Zealots.
 They had killed each other until only one man was left.
 It was he who then had to kill himself.
 Such a tragedy.

 Next the Dead Sea.
 The lowest place on earth.
 422 metres below sea level.
 Here we visited the beach ‘resort’ of Kalia.
 No hiding behind a bush to change into your bathers.
 This resort had changing rooms, showers, bars and eateries.
 After a quick change Shannon and I were floating in the Dead Sea!

 It was so cold.
 Not quite the temperature I had imagined.
 It was good fun though as long as you didn’t get any in your eyes.
 The Dead Sea has 10% more Imodium than the ocean and tastes revolting!
 I made the mistake of licking my finger.
 Yuck!

 You Get what you Pay for!

 I booked the Masada tour through touristisrael.com which I would highly recommend for the Masada and Dead Sea tour.
 Our guide Ami was so knowledgeable and enthusiastic.
 It is an expensive day tour, however, I did experience another cheap tour which was a blur.
 It seemed like we were in an episode of the ‘Amazing Race’ rushing around to find the points of interest.
-The Masada tour was all about Masada and nothing else.
+If you want to visit Masada, go for a purely Masada tour which is all about Masada and nothing else.
 It was fantastic.

 www.touristisrael.com – the page with the tour: https://www.touristisrael.com/tours/masada-and-dead-sea-tour/